Israel, Netanya, Mefi 5, office 308

 However, it should be noted that with the lesse pass you can freely visit most European countries.
 The only noticeable disadvantage is the need to apply for a visa to the UK.

-To make it easier for you to understand the differences between the lesse-pass international travel document and the Darkon passport, RIC specialists have prepared a list of visa-free entry countries.
+To make it easier for you to understand the differences between the lesse-pass international travel document and the Darkon passport, WRAI specialists have prepared a list of visa-free entry countries.

 Darkon Lesse Pass